How To Avoid Expensive Fines When Storing Fuel On-Site

 If you or your company are responsible for a fuel leak or a fuel fire, The Environment Agency can prosecute.
 In serious cases this can result in a prison sentence.
 In most cases, however, it is likely you will appear in court and a be forced to pay a heavy fine.
 (I’m sure you will agree neither of these outcomes are ideal for your business.)

 In the UK, according to 2002 data, 84% of environmental offences received a fine, while under 1% received a prison sentence.
 This just goes to show the Environment Agency can and do prosecute on a large number of cases they investigate.

 There have been some high profile fines for fuel leaks in recent years, which have brought bad press for the perpetrators.
 (A few of them stand out particularly to me and I mention them throughout this article.)

 As reported in The Guardian in September 2016, Tesco admitted responsibility for a fuel leak that polluted a 10-mile stretch of river.
 Other reports said that after leaking 23,500 litres of petrol, the maximum punishment that Tesco could be served was an unlimited fine.
 (Ouch!
 Unlimited does not sound like the type of fine you want to be facing)

-In the Tesco case fuel leaked underground and into a brook.
+In the Tesco case fuel leaked into the sewerage system and also into a brook and river.

 How do fuel leaks happen?